-5.9.4 Support Staff
+5.4.5 Support Staff (Revised XXX-2022)

 Support staff includes non-exempt, at-will personnel who are necessary to the day-to-day functions of the College.
-Support staff shall meet the employment qualifications established by the Board of Trustees.
+Support staff shall meet the employment qualifications established by the Board of Trustees-College President.

-5.9.5 Regular Full-time Employee (Revised 12-2-2013)
+5.4.6 Regular Full-time Employee (Revised 12-2-2013; 7-19-2018; xxx 2022)

-Regular, full-time Professional and Support Staff positions are positions listed on the Board approved staffing plan and require a minimum workload of 40 hours per week to qualify for College paid benefits unless otherwise required by law.
+Regular, full-time administrator, professional, and support staff positions are positions listed on the Board of Trustees approved staffing plan and require a minimum workload of 40 hours per week to qualify for College-paid benefits unless otherwise required by law.

-Full-time faculty members shall work 170 to 180 days during the regular academic year, shall have a normal instructional load of 30 credit hours per year or the equivalent and/or shall have additional duties as specified in their contracts.
-Full-time faculty positions are included on the Board approved staffing plan.
-A full-time faculty workload typically includes ten office hours per week in a five-day work week.
-The academic year shall consist of the fall and spring semesters excluding the summer session, based on the program driven schedule or as otherwise approved, including all in-service days and the graduation ceremony, as established in the approved academic calendar.
+Full-time faculty members shall work 170 to 180 days during the regular academic year, shall have a normal instructional load of 30 credit hours per year or the equivalent, and/or shall have additional duties as specified in their contracts.
+Full-time faculty positions are included on the Board-approved staffing plan.
+A full-time faculty workload typically includes seven (7) office hours per week in a five (5)-day work week.
+The academic year shall consist of the fall and spring semesters excluding the summer and winter sessions, based on the program-driven schedule or as otherwise approved, including all in-service days and the graduation ceremony, as established in the approved academic calendar.

-5.9.6 Regular Part-time Employee (Revised 12-2-2013)
+5.4.7 Regular Part-time Employee (Revised 12-2-2013, xxx 2022)

-Regular part-time, non-exempt, hourly-paid positions are positions listed on the Board approved staffing plan and personnel in such positions may not work more than 19.75 hours per week unless approved by administration and Human Resources.
+Regular part-time, non-exempt, hourly-paid positions are positions paid hourly and listed on the Board of Trustees approved staffing plan. and Personnel in such positions may not work more than 19.75 hours per week unless approved by administration and Human Resources.

-5.9.7 Adjunct Faculty (Adopted 12-2-2013)
+5.4.8 Adjunct Faculty (Adopted 12-2-2013; Revised xxxx-2022)

 Adjunct faculty are part-time, exempt employees paid per credit hour.
 Adjunct faculty are not included on the staffing plan.
-Adjunct faculty may work a maximum of 18 credit hours per academic year and up to five credit hours in the summer semester.
+Adjunct faculty may work a maximum of 18 credit hours per academic fiscal year and up to five (5) credit hours in the summer semester.
 Hours worked must comply with retirement regulations.
 Exceptions may be made with the permission of the Chief Academic Officer.